underscoreio/essential-slick/src/pages/1-basics.md

 ~~~

 To run this query, we convert it to an action using `result`,
-run it agaisnt the database with `db.run`, and await the final result with `exec`:
+run it against the database with `db.run`, and await the final result with `exec`:

 ~~~ scala
 exec(messages.filter(_.sender === "HAL").result)